APNewsBreak: US set to cut UN money for Palestinian refugees

 But after a highly critical Jan.
 2 tweet from Trump on aid to the Palestinians, the State Department opted to wait for a formal policy decision before sending any of the $125 million.

-Trump's tweet expressed frustration over the lack of progress in his attempts to broker peace between Israel and the Palestinians, and he pointed his finger at the Palestinians.
+Trump's tweet expressed frustration over the lack of progress in his attempts to broker peace between Israel and the Palestinians, and he pointed the finger at the Palestinians.
 "We pay the Palestinians HUNDREDS OF MILLIONS OF DOLLARS a year and get no appreciation or respect," he said.
 "But with the Palestinians no longer willing to talk peace, why should we make any of these massive future payments to them?"

 Although Trump referred to all U.S. assistance to the Palestinians, the contribution to refugee agency would be the first to be affected.